WoutStruys/WoutStruys/README.md

 - 👋 Hi, I’m @WoutStruys
-- 👀 I’m interested in ...
+- 👀 I’m interested in 3D-Printing, Home Automation
 - 🌱 I’m currently studying for a Bachelor of Applied Computer Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 WoutStruys/WoutStruys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.